-Overview of the Candy AI home screen with four AI character cards: Mila, Luna, Sofia, and Elodie, each showing a profile picture, age, and buttons like “Play” and “Audio.”
+Overview of the Candy AI home page with four AI character cards: Mila, Luna, Sofia, and Elodie, each shown with profile photo, age, and buttons like 'Play' and 'Audio'.

 Candy AI: An AI companion you can use right in your browser (PWA)

-Candy AI is a web-based service where you can create a personal AI companion and keep an ongoing chat — and you can “install” it as an app-like shortcut on mobile via PWA (no App Store/Google Play).
-That makes it a bit more discreet and easy to jump into, especially if you want to test the concept without installing a full app.
-Candy.ai itself says they don’t have a native iOS/Android app, but you can install their PWA via “Add to Home Screen.”
+Candy AI is a web-based service where you create a personal AI companion and keep chatting over time — and you can “install” it as an app-like shortcut on mobile via a PWA (no App Store/Google Play).
+That makes it a bit more discreet and easy to jump into, especially if you want to test the concept without installing anything “real.”
+Candy.ai says they don’t have a native iOS/Android app, but you can install their PWA via “Add to Home Screen.”

-Overview of the Candy AI homepage with four AI character cards: Mila, Luna, Sofia, and Elodie, each showing a profile image, age, plus buttons like Play and Audio.
+Overview of Candy AI’s home screen with four AI character cards: Mila, Luna, Sofia, and Elodie, each with a profile image, age, and buttons like Play and Audio.

-Candy AI shows a mobile-friendly overview with multiple virtual AI characters so you can quickly pick a profile and interactive features that match the experience you want.
+Candy AI presents a mobile-friendly overview with multiple virtual AI characters, so you can quickly choose between profiles and interactive features.

-In our tests on a standard Windows 11 PC (Chrome) and an Android phone (Chrome), it was clear that Candy AI is built to feel fast and chat-friendly.
-You’re up and running in minutes: pick a character (or create your own), and then it’s all about how precisely you can describe style, tone, and boundaries.
+In our testing on a standard Windows 11 PC (Chrome) and an Android phone (Chrome), it was clear that Candy AI is built to feel fast and “chat-friendly.”
+You’re up and running in minutes: choose a character (or create your own), and then it’s all about how precisely you describe style, tone, and boundaries.

-What makes Candy AI more “sticky” than many generic chatbots is continuity: conversations make the most sense when you stay in the same thread and let the relationship develop over several days.
-It won’t feel magical every time — but that’s exactly when it can surprise you by nailing your tone.
+What makes Candy AI more “sticky” than many generic chatbots is the continuity: conversations make the most sense when you stay in the same thread and let the relationship develop over multiple days.
+It won’t feel magical every time — but that’s exactly when it can surprise you, when it nails your tone.

-Candy AI presents a range of male AI characters with different styles and personalities, so you can quickly choose a virtual profile that fits the chat experience you want.
+Candy AI showcases a range of male AI characters with different styles and personalities, so you can quickly pick a virtual profile that fits the chat experience you want.

-Candy AI’s strength isn’t “more buttons,” but that the entire experience revolves around:
+Candy AI’s strength isn’t “more buttons,” but that the whole experience centers on:

 • creating a character with a specific role/personality